iotexproject/dev-portal-content/academy/build-a-decentralized-data-marketplace.md

   }
 ```

-One more useful function retrieves information on a specific device, given its unique identifier:
+Let's add another useful function that retrieves information on a specific device, given its unique identifier:

 ```solidity
 function getDeviceInfoByID(